Tagged biology

 Gel electrophoresis basics

-How can we check the success of biotechniques?
+How might students identify patterns in samples of DNA or proteins?
 In what ways can we see if the gene(s) of interest are present?
-This unit leads students through the process of setting up chambers, understanding the mechanics, and experimenting with various aspects of running gels.
+This unit leads students through the process of setting up gel electrophoresis chambers, understanding the mechanics, and experimenting with various aspects of running gels.

 article